• Home

 Scholars Junction Mississippi State University

-Home > Graduate Research > Graduate Research Symposium
+Home > Research, Data, and Creative Works > Graduate Student Work > Graduate Student Research Symposium

 The Graduate Student Research Symposium (GSRS) is an interdisciplinary forum comprised of a series of oral and poster presentations by graduate students from across the MSU campus.
 The GSRS was designed to highlight the quality and diversity of graduate-level research at MSU.
 The GSRS serves as an opportunity for graduate students to gain experience giving presentations and to receive meaningful feedback from an evaluative panel of established MSU faculty members and researchers in a conference-style venue.